irmen/Pyro4/docs/source/tipstricks.rst

 when an exception occurs.
 This method also exists on the ``FutureResult`` class.
 See the :file:`futures` example for more details and example code.

+You can delay the execution of the future for a number of seconds via the :py:meth:`Pyro4.futures.Future.delay` method, and you can cancel it altogether via the :py:meth:`Pyro4.futures.Future.cancel` method (which only works if the future hasn't been evaluated yet).

 .. index:: DNS